lupyuen/lupyuen.github.io/src/ci.md

 _How is Fetch Source used?_

 __Fetch Source__ happens before any NuttX Build.
-It checks out the Source Code from the NuttX Kernel and NuttX Apps Repos.
+It checks out the Source Code from the NuttX Kernel Repo and NuttX Apps Repo.

 Then it zips up the Source Code and passes the Zipped Source Code to the NuttX Builds.